 Good laboratory work requires a great deal of writing and documenting.
 Paper notebooks, mobile devices, and books often find their way to lab tables.
 And then those items end up damaged or destroyed by chemical spills because there isn’t enough space to fit everything on the workbench surface.

 Efficiency requires space, and space can only be acquired if it is part of a design principle.
 Documents, equipment, and experiments can be damaged if there is too much crowding or clutter on the workbench surface.
+You may check here our metal lab tables.

 Imagine an entirely new lab worker walks into a facility.
 Which is the better option?